mjpernot/elastic-lib/README.md

 # Classification (U)

 # Description:
-  This project consists of a number of Python files that are common function libraries and classes for connecting to and operating in a Elasticsearch database/cluster system.
+  Consists of a number of Python files that are common function libraries and classes for connecting to and operating in a Elasticsearch database/cluster system.
 These programs are not standalone programs, but are installed in another project to support those programs.

 ### This README file is broken down into the following sections:
   *  Prerequisites
   *  Installation
-  *  Program Descriptions
   *  Testing
      - Unit
      - Integration